mbakhoff/crypto-template/readme.md

 ```

 Note that AES is not the only cipher and GCM is not the only mode.
-Other ciphers and nodes have different security properties.
+Other ciphers and modes have different security properties.
 Cryptography is a minefield.
 Don't try to build your own cipher and consult with an expert when choosing a new cipher for your project.